sontyubo/semantic-draw/README.md

 pip install git+https://github.com/initml/diffusers.git@clement/feature/flash_sd3
 ```

 This will allow you to use [Flash Diffusion for SD3](https://huggingface.co/jasperai/flash-sd3).
-For using SD3 pipelines, please refer to newly updated Jupyter demos in the [notebooks](https://github.com/ironjr/StreamMultiDiffusion/tree/main/notebooks) directory.
+For using SD3 pipelines, please refer to newly updated Jupyter demos in the [notebooks](https://github.com/ironjr/semantic-draw/tree/main/notebooks) directory.

 ## ⚡ Usage

 ### Overview

-StreamMultiDiffusion is served in serveral different forms.
+SemanticDraw is served in serveral different forms.

 1. The main GUI demo powered by Gradio is available at `demo/stream_v2/app.py`.
 Just type the below line in your command prompt and open `https://localhost:8000` with any web browser will launch the app.